An empirical investigation of time series properties of quarterly cash flows and usefulness of earnings in predicting cash flows

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Aksu, Celal, "An empirical investigation of time series properties of quarterly cash flows and usefulness of earnings in predicting cash flows" (1987).
 Business Administration - Dissertations.
-Paper 64.
+64.